 Build an Email List That Buys, Not Just Subscribes

-You already know it’s wise to build an email list.
-What feels less clear is how to do it in a way that actually works for you.
+As a service-based solopreneur, you know it’s makes good business sense to build an email list, and not rely solely on social media visibility.
+The question is, how to do it in a way that actually works for you?

 In this article, I share what I’ve learned about building an email list of buyers, not just subscribers, based on patterns I’ve observed in my business and with clients.